 From 8 November, Katarzyna Krakowiak-Bałka’s latest work, “Keeping Flowers Alive.
 Acoustic Ikebana” will be on display in Tokyo.
-The artist will transform the “Heaven” indoor stone garden with the sound of her “acoustic ikebana.”
-The installation will be installed in Sogetsu Plaza, the headquarters of the Sogetsu Foundation, which specialises in the art of ikebana.
-The project is carried out by the Adam Mickiewicz Institute in collaboration with the Zachęta National Gallery of Art and with the support of the Polish Institute in Tokyo.
-The exhibition’s launch will be accompanied by a series of concerts and performances at the Sogetsu Plaza from 8 to 10 November 2024.
+The artist will transform the space of the “Heaven” stone garden by means of the sound coming from the so-called “acoustic ikebana”.
+The installation will be located in Sogetsu Plaza, home of the Sogetsu Foundation, which specialises in the art of ikebana.
+The project is organised by the Adam Mickiewicz Institute in collaboration with Zachęta National Gallery of Art.
+It will be inaugurated by a series of concerts and performances that will be held in Sogetsu’s spaces from 8 to 10 November.

-The artist’s most recent project – an electro-acoustic installation, “Keeping Flowers Alive.
-Acoustic Ikebana” – will be presented in the space of the “Heaven” stone garden designed by Isamu Noguchi.
-It is an architectural masterpiece and an exhibition space in which ikebana, objects, and performances can be put on display.
-The central element of the installation will be the sound of so-called acoustic ikebana, emitted by speakers distributed throughout the garden, taking full advantage of its shape and furnishings, including the flowing water in which they will be immersed.
-“Acoustic ikebana” is an acoustic representation of the analysis of the geometry of floral compositions and the sounds of nature, insects, and plants.
+The Polish artist’s latest project is the electroacoustic installation “Keeping Flowers Alive.
+Acoustic Ikebana”, which will be set in the space of the “Heaven” stone garden designed by Isamu Noguchi.
+It is an architectural work of art – a place where ikebana, exhibition objects or performances are presented.
+The sound of the so-called “acoustic ikebana” emitted by loudspeakers distributed throughout the garden and making use of its shape and elements, including the flowing water in which they will be immersed, will form the basis of the installation.
+“Acoustic ikebana” is a sound recording of the analysis of the geometry of floral compositions and the sounds of nature, insects and plants themselves.
+Katarzyna Krakowiak-Bałka will thus redefine the stone garden, turning architectural voids into a vibrant, living environment.

 The installation will be on display from 8 to 18 November 2024.